Azure/azure-policy/samples/Network/enforce-nsg-on-subnet/README.md

 # NSG X on every subnet

-This policy enforces a specific NSG on every subnet
+This policy enforces a specific NSG on every subnet.

+Since NSG is a regional resource, to enforce the policy at the subscription level across all regions, create one nsg with the same name on each region.

 ## Try on Portal